-MOORHEAD, Minn. -- Emergency management officials in North Dakota and Minnesota are urging residents with basements flooded by the recent storms to use caution when pumping them out.
+BISMARCK, N.D. -- Emergency management officials in North Dakota are urging residents with basements flooded by the recent storms to use caution when pumping them out.
 Removing all of the water at once may cause serious structural damage to the house.

 Draining the water too fast could cause the collapse of the cellar walls, floors, and foundation.
-The water must be drained slowly to equalize pressure on both sides of the wall, federal and state disaster response coordinators from the state of North Dakota, the state of Minnesota and the Federal Emergency Management Agency indicated.
+The water must be drained slowly to equalize pressure on both sides of the wall, federal and state disaster response coordinators from the state of North Dakota and the Federal Emergency Management Agency indicated.